-SCREENING

-Wastewater is screened to remove large items like tampons, wipes, and other items that shouldn't have been flushed in the first place!

-BIOLOGICAL TREATMENT

-wastewater in large sedimentation tanks.

-SOLIDS Aided by pure oxygen, trillions of bacteria and other microorganisms consume carbon from the wastewater.
-Wastewater Treatment Protecting Public Health While Innovating for the Future

-BMUD treats wastewater 24 hours a day, 7 days a week, ─ 365 days a year - so you don't have to worry.
+SCREENING Wastewater is screened to remove large items like tampons, wipes, and other items that shouldn't have been flushed in the first place!
+BIOLOGICAL TREATMENT Aided by pure oxygen, trillions of bacteria and other microorganisms consume carbon from the wastewater.
+Wastewater Treatment Protecting Public Health While Innovating for the Future BMUD treats wastewater 24 hours a day, 7 days a week, 365 days a year - so you don't have to.
 While many of us don't think about (or perhaps would prefer not to think about) what happens when we flush the toilet, wastewater treatment is critical for protecting public health and maintaining our high quality of life in the East Bay.
 Since 1951, EBMUD's wastewater treatment plant has protected the people of the East Bay from water-borne diseases.
 Modern wastewater treatment prevents diseases like cholera, dysentery, and typhoid - and has increased average life expectancies by an estimated 20 years.
 EBMUD's wastewater plant uses mechanical and biological (our friendly microorganisms!) processes to separate trash, solid human waste, and water.
-Once separated, our digesters convert the solids to energy and fertilizer, while the water is filtered, disinfected and dechlorinated for reuse or return to San Francisco Bay.
+Once separated, our biological digesters convert the solids to energy and fertilizer, while filtration and chemical treatment disinfects the water for reuse or return to the San Francisco Bay.
 At EBMUD, we don't just treat wastewater, we innovate.
+We originated turning sludge into fertilizer and methane to electricity.
 We strive to keep organics out of landfills and methane - a potent greenhouse gas - out of the atmosphere, and we're leading the way in using existing infrastructure to combat climate change.
 Our innovations are being used as a model by other wastewater treatment plants across the U.S. and around the world.
 We continue to think toward the future and figure out new ways to turn our waste into resources right here in the East Bay.